luckyeggegg/insightflow_imba/README.md

 - Configures AWS Glue Crawler to scan S3 raw data and update Glue Data Catalog tables for downstream ETL & analytics.
 - For the first time of crawling, SET `recrawl_behavior = "CRAWL_EVERYTHING"`；for the later crawling, SET `recrawl_behavior = "CRAWL_NEW_FOLDERS_ONLY"` for cost-efficiency (`terraform.tfvars` & `deploy_batch_ingestion.yml`).
 - A placeholder.txt is created in the pipeline deployment to aviod data source errors in the glue_crawler_raw deployment.
 These .txt files would NOT be included in glue crawling.
+- **Scheduler:** Glue crawler has its own scheduler.
+Currently it is set as `"cron(0 15 30 * ? *)"` , which means UTC time 15:00  on every 30th day of the month (i.e. Sydney time 1:00 （winter time）of every 31th of the month).
+The rule can be adjusted per needs.

 ### 9. data_sync_raw